Oryx and Crake

 (2009), has been published; rather than continuing the plot, it details what other characters are/were doing during the events of the first novel.
 The third and final book in the trilogy, MaddAddam

-(also the title of the trilogy itself) is due out in August 2013.
+(also the title of the trilogy itself) was released in 2013.

 - Actually Pretty Funny: Jimmy's reaction to Crake's creation, neon-colored herpes.

 - Amazing Technicolor Wildlife: Neon green rabbits, Mo'Hair sheep in red, purple, silver, and so on.